dogfew/dla_tts/README.md

 ```shell
 python test.py
 ```
-You can pass custom text arguments with and create audio with different speed, pitch and energy params.
+You can pass custom text and create audio with different speed, pitch and energy params.

-Note, that your text will be processed using `g2p` model from `g2p_en` package, so it can incorrectly spell some non-english surnames etc.
+**Note:** your text will be processed using `g2p` model from `g2p_en` package, so it can incorrectly spell some non-english surnames etc.
 The out will be here:
 ```